Estonian partisans

 When the USSR occupied and annexed Estonia in 1940, former civilians, soldiers, and real and perceived opponents to the Kremlin were threatened with arrest and repression.
-People began to seek refuge in the forest after the mass deportation on June 14, 1941.
+People sought refuge in the forest after the mass deportation on June 14, 1941.

 The largest organization of the Forest Brothers was the Armed Combat Union (RVL), which operated from 1946 to 1949.
 The most important RVL leaders were killed in the summer of 1949.
-Large battles between the Forest Brothers and KGB units ended in Estonia in 1953, although minor conflict continued until 1957.
+Large battles between the Forest Brothers and KGB units ended in Estonia in 1953, although minor conflicts continued until 1957.

 The last Forest Brothers to be arrested were Hugo and Aksel Mõttus, who were captured in Võru County in the summer of 1967.
 August Sabbe remained at large until 1978, when he was either killed in Võru County by the KGB or drowned attempting to escape them.

 History

 The Soviet Union occupied and annexed Estonia, Latvia, and Lithuania in 1940.
-From then on, former statesmen and soldiers hid in the forests, as they would otherwise have been executed or deported by the new Soviet regime.
+From then on, former statesmen and soldiers hid in the forests, as they would otherwise have been executed or deported by the new regime.
 Many went into hiding after the mass deportation in June 1941.

 The Summer War

-When war broke out between Germany and the Soviet Union on June 22, 1941, many armed men went to the forest to help liberate Estonia from Soviet occupation.
-During the Summer War, the Forest Brothers liberated Southern Estonia.
-The largest battles took place around Timmkanal, as well as Tartu, where the Forest Brothers started an uprising on July 10, 1941.
+When war broke out between Germany and the Soviet Union on June 22, 1941, many Estonians escaped into forests to aid the liberation of Estonia from Soviet occupation.
+During the Summer War, the Forest Brothers liberated various cities and towns in Estonia.
+The largest battles took place around Timmkanal, as well as Tartu, where the Forest Brothers repelled the Soviet forces on July 10, 1941.